Froiden/git_template/README.md

 	git init

 If you create new repository, the hooks will automatically be copied.
 If you clone, you need to run the above command once.

+## Updating

+Whenever there is an update to this repository, you can update template and all the repositories with new hooks by running following command:

+	~/.git_template/update.sh path_to_repositories_folder